mruebush/dockerpresentation/README.md

 # Docker Presentation and Demo
--Docker is a tool that can be used to create lightweight containers.
+- Docker is a tool that can be used to create lightweight containers.
--Build out a Streaming environment with NiFi, Spark, Hadoop and Kafka -Build out a Node.js workflow demo
+- Build out a Streaming environment with NiFi, Spark, Hadoop and Kafka
+- Build out a Node.js workflow demo

 ## What is a container?
 ## Docker Ecosystem